 Walgreens does not have publicly available commitments or policies related to reducing use of pesticides of concern to pollinators and human health in its supply chain or expanding organic offerings and other least-toxic alternatives.
 Walgreens does not appear to include reduction of pesticides of concern to pollinators and human health or expansion of organic offerings in company Key Performance Indicators or other formal sustainability criteria.
 Walgreens does not have educational content online about pesticides or organic farming, such as a full definition of the USDA certified organic label (prohibition of synthetic pesticides and fertilizers, GMOs, antibiotics, and growth hormones, and promotion of farming methods that protect soil, water and biodiversity) or content on the value to pollinator and human health of decreasing use of toxic pesticides and expanding organic offerings.

-Walgreens has communicated with Friends of the Earth by email or phone in the past year.
+Walgreens has not communicated with Friends of the Earth by email or phone in the past year.

 Walgreens has not made a public commitment to reduce or phase out use of neonicotinoids in live goods and garden plants.
 Walgreens has not made a public commitment to remove neonicotinoid or glyphosate products from store shelves.